 The two supreme marine pearl necklace masterpieces, are the Baroda Pearls, formerly owned by the Maharaja of India and La Peregrina Pearl with its classic pear shaped body.
 La Peregrina was acquired by Richard Burton for Elizabeth Taylor who passed away on March 23rd, 2011, aged 79 years.

-And what can we say of the very large pearls, larger than even the Australian South Sea Pearl?
+And what can one say of the very large pearls, larger than even the Australian South Sea Pearl?
 The Giant Dubai Saltwater Pearl and the very rare aragonite Pearl specimens are so large they are considered freaks of nature rather than accidents of Nature.
 See also the Arco Valley Pearl - The Second Largest Pearl in the World.

 Natural Pearl Earrings & Necklace (Artist Unknown)